 Departmental Career Overview

-The department’s mission is: to prepare educational leaders and policy practitioners with comprehensive knowledge, appropriate skills and empowering attitudes to create and implement effective educational programs and conditions for positive change and excellence in diverse educational settings, communities, and education interested agencies.
-At the center of the department’s approach to preparing leaders are five key strategies: evidenced-based and technology-enhanced instruction and learning; extensive and intensive supervised field experiences and mentoring; cohort model structure and progression; faculty-student scholarly collaborations and presentations; community involvement and networking.
-Through these strategies EDL positions its graduates to be highly socially and emotionally competent leaders, helping to advance and transform leadership practices in Connecticut nationally and internationally.
+The department’s mission is to prepare educational leaders and policy practitioners with comprehensive knowledge, appropriate skills and empowering attitudes to create and implement effective educational programs and conditions for positive change and excellence in diverse educational settings, communities, and education interested agencies.
+At the center of the department’s approach to preparing leaders are five key strategies: evidenced-based and technology-enhanced instruction and learning; extensive and intensive supervised field experiences and mentoring; cohort model structure and progression; faculty-student scholarly collaborations and presentations; and community involvement and networking.
+Through these strategies, EDL positions its graduates to be highly socially and emotionally competent leaders, helping to advance and transform leadership practices throughout the state of Connecticut and beyond.

 General Career Assistance